Brian Esposito: St. Louis Cardinals

+Houston Astros

-Esposito signed a minor league contract with the Astros on January 14, 2009, and was invited to spring training.
+Esposito signed a minor league contract with the Houston Astros on January 14, 2009, and was invited to spring training.

-Esposito would join Houston roster in 2010 when they expanded their roster in September.
-He would get two plate appearances on September 18, 2010 against the Cincinnati Reds when he was a late inning replacement for Jason Castro.
-He was also called up June 24, 2011, but sent back down June 29 without an appearance.
-On October 10, he elected free agency.
+On September 1, 2010, the Astros selected Esposito to their 40-man roster and promoted him to the major leagues.
+He would get two plate appearances on September 18, against the Cincinnati Reds, when he was a late inning replacement for Jason Castro.
+In 2 games for Houston, he went 0-for-3.
+On October 14, Esposito was removed from the 40-man roster and sent outright to the Triple-A Round Rock Express.
+He elected free agency on October 22.

+On October 25, 2010, Esposito re-signed with the Astros organization on a minor league contract.
+On June 24, 2011, the Astros selected Esposito's contract, adding him to their active roster.
+He was sent back down to Triple-A on June 29, without making an appearance.
+On October 10, Esposito elected free agency.

+Chicago Cubs

-On December 23, 2011, Esposito signed a minor league deal with the Cincinnati Reds with an invitation to spring training.
+On December 23, 2011, Esposito signed a minor league contract with the Cincinnati Reds that included an invitation to spring training.

-On May 20, 2012 he was signed to a minor league deal by the Chicago Cubs and sent down to their Triple-A affiliate, the Iowa Cubs.
+On May 20, 2012, Esposito was signed to a minor league contract by the Chicago Cubs and assigned to their Triple-A affiliate, the Iowa Cubs.

+Pittsburgh Pirates

-In March 2013, Esposito signed with the Pittsburgh Pirates as a player-coach.
+On March 6, 2013, Esposito signed with the Pittsburgh Pirates as a player-coach.

 Coaching career

+Pittsburgh Pirates

 Starting in 2018, Esposito was the manager of the Pittsburgh Pirates' Triple-A affiliate, the Indianapolis Indians of the International League.
 In his first year, he led the 2018 Indians to a 73–67 win–loss record, bringing his career managerial mark to 306–262 (.539) over five years.

-He had spent 2017 as pilot of the Pirates' Class A Short Season farm team, the West Virginia Black Bears.
-He previously managed the Pirates Class A affiliate, the West Virginia Power of the South Atlantic League.
+Esposito spent 2017 as pilot of the Pirates' Low–A farm team, the West Virginia Black Bears.
+He previously managed the Pirates Single–A affiliate, the West Virginia Power of the South Atlantic League.
 In 2014, he served as the last manager in the franchise history of the Jamestown Jammers.

-At the end of the 2021 baseball season, his contract was not renewed by the Pittsburgh Pirates.
+At the end of the 2021 baseball season, his contract was not renewed by the Pirates organization.
 In seven seasons as a minor league manager with the Pirates, he posted a 433-401 record.

+San Diego Padres

-In December 2021 it was announced that Esposito had joined the Padres organization.
+In December 2021 it was announced that Esposito had joined the San Diego Padres organization.